quicwg/base-drafts/draft-ietf-quic-transport.md

 the packet or properly interpret the result.
 Servers SHOULD respond with a Version Negotiation packet, provided that the datagram is sufficiently long.

-Packets with a supported version, or no version field, are matched to a connection using the connection ID or - for packets with zero-length connection IDs - the local address and port.
-These packets are processed using the selected connection; otherwise, the server continues below.
+Packets with a supported version, or no Version field, are matched to a connection using the connection ID or -- for packets with zero-length connection IDs -- the local address and port.
+These packets are processed using the selected connection; otherwise, the server continues as described below.

 If the packet is an Initial packet fully conforming with the specification, the server proceeds with the handshake ({{handshake}}).
 This commits the server to